 Since each employee would likely have access to many different cloud applications and platforms, you need a systemized deprovisioning process to ensure that all the access rights for each departing employee are revoked.

-Take Advantage of Cloud Computing Without the Security Risks
+Minimize Your Cloud Computing Security Risks